alyssah1/Burger/README.md

 # Created by Alyssa Hollowell

 # Description
 Created a burger logger using MySQL, Node, Express, Handlebars and ORM.
-This full stack application that allows the user the input their choice of burger which displays on the "fresh burgers to eat" list.
+This full stack application allows the user to input their choice of burger which displays on the "fresh burgers to eat" list.
 It also shows which burgers have been devoured.

 ![Screenshot1](https://github.com/alyssah1/Burger/blob/master/public/assets/img/burger1.png)
 ![Screenshot2](https://github.com/alyssah1/Burger/blob/master/public/assets/img/burger2.png)